 You cannot connect the dots looking forward; you can only connect them looking backwards. – Steve Jobs

 The experience brought me to places unimagined and brought me to an environment of people that are achievers in their own right as well.
 As a matter of fact, I did not see it possible in my case to have been able to successfully migrate to Australia without it.
-I shared here in my other post that coming to Australia is hard with its requirements being so high and license was compulsory.
+I shared here in my other post that coming to Australia is hard with its requirements being so high and the license was compulsory.

 Over time, I learned to see the relevance of everything that has happened in my life.
 Looking back, I don’t regret about anything anymore.